Finding a Top Financial Advisor in Dallas, Texas

 While True North Advisors’ client base is mostly high-net-worth individuals, it also serves a number of individuals without a high net worth, retirement plans and charitable organizations.
 That being said, for True North Advisors to take you on as a client, you’ll need a minimum of $5 million in investable assets.

 True North Advisors is a fee-only firm, meaning it's compensated solely through client fees, not sales comissions.
-It has nine Certified Financial Planner™ (CFP®) on staff, as well as four certified private wealth advisors (CPWAs), three chartered financial analysts (CFAs), one certified public accountant (CPA) and two chartered alternative investment analysts (CAIAs).
+It has staff who hold the Certified Financial Planner™ (CFP®), certified private wealth advisor (CPWA), chartered financial analyst (CFA), certified public accountant (CPA) and chartered alternative investment analyst (CAIA) designations.

 True North says on its firm brochure that it believes in active management but will allocate portions of the portfolio to passive investments such as indexed ETFs or indexed mutual funds where necessary.
 The firm also says it values alternative investment and private investment strategies.
 The firm’s portfolios tend to adhere to the philosophy of value investing.
 According to the company information, it considers niche opportunistic strategies within traditional and non-traditional asset classes.

-TCBPWA's team of advisors has earned certifications including Certified Financial Planner™ (CFP®), chartered financial consultant (ChFC), chartered life underwriter (CLU) and chartered financial analyst (CFA).
-Because some advisors are registered to sell insurance and/or financial products -- and earn commissions on those transactions -- TCBPWA is considered a fee-based firm.
-However, the firm is bound by its fiduciary duty to act in its client's best interests despite this potential conflict of interest.
+Because some advisors may earn commissions from securities or insurance product sales, Beacon Financial Group is considered a fee-based firm.
+However, the firm is bound by its fiduciary duty to act in its clients' best interests despite this potential conflict of interest.

 Beaird Harris